Lottery System 2/31: A Probability Study

 Odds of Winning The EZ2 Lotto

+There are 961 possible two-number combinations that can be formed from 1 – 31 if order matters, which means AB is not the same as BA.
+If order does not matter, which means AB is the same as BA, there are only 496 possible combinations.
 If you play your numbers in any order, your chance of winning is 1:496 or 0.202% probability.
 If you play your numbers in exact order, your chance of winning is 1:961, or 0.104% probability.
 Playing your numbers in any order gives you better chances of winning.

-Sampled Data Used For Analyzing The Results
+Sampled Data Used In Analysing The Results

 Statistical analyses of the data are based on draw results from the EZ2 lottery system.
 The data covers results from July 2004 up to a certain date as stated.
 Some analyses cover a period of one year, while others cover multiple years.

 Initially, the studies covered draw results from July 5, 2004 to August 24, 2008.
 This is the period when drawings of EZ2 were done only once a day.
-It covers 1495 results.
+It covers 1492 results.

 The second set of the basis of studies covered the results from August 25, 2008 up to August 29, 2009.
 This is the period when drawings of EZ2 were done twice a day – one in the morning and one in the evening.
 It covers 732 results.
-Together, they make 2227 results.
+Together, they make 2224 results.

 The third set would be results from August 2009 onwards, which is when the drawings of EZ2 have been done three times a day – one in the morning, one in the afternoon, and one in the evening.
 At present, the draws are done at 2:00 PM, 5:00 PM and 9:00 PM.